Stewie154/Redux-To-Do-List/README.md

 	* Clear todos from store when 'yes' is clicked in modal, then toggle clearAllModalOpen
 	* Close modal and keep don't clear to dos on modal 'no' button click

-* Step 7:
+* Step 7 (refactor to add multiple lists feature):
-	* Create a component to display a list of to do lists (hard - coded html)
+	* Create AllListsComponent to display a list of to do lists (hard - coded html)
+		* Adjust styles of current Header component for a smaller username in top left of container, change text to something more suitable eg (from 'list' to 'task app')
+		* Under Header component display AllListsComponent
 		* Need to display Create list button (like current 'add task' button)
 		* add placeholder of 'enter list title eg "shopping"'
 		* Create list button adds item to lists with pre entered name